madanmohany/rtile/README.md

 rtile provides a way to work with rectangular areas of text as atomic units which can be used for code generation

+refer to the tests folder in the github repo for examples

 ## How to use

 ```rust